 HER2.taNK for HER2-expressing Solid Tumors.
 We are developing HER2.taNK for the treatment of solid tumors expressing the HER2 antigen, including breast and brain bladder cancers.
 Over-expression of HER2 has been shown to play an important role in the development and progression of several aggressive types of cancers including breast, bladder, brain, head & neck, gastric, ovarian and uterine cancers.
 This antigen is expressed in up to 20% of breast and up to 30% of bladder cancer patients.
-The overall HER2 cancer market was over \$7.0 billion in 2014 based on annual sales of Herceptin reported by PDL Biopharma, Inc. We have generated compelling proof-of-principle in vivo pre-clinical data below for HER2.taNK, and we anticipate being able to file the equivalent of an IND in Europe for Metastatic Breast Cancer in 2016.
+The overall HER2 cancer market was over \$7.0 billion in 2014 based on annual sales of Herceptin reported by PDL Biopharma, Inc. We have generated compelling proof-of-principle in vivo pre-clinical data below for HER2.taNK and we submitted the equivalent of an IND to the PEI in late 2016 with an anticipated start date for treating HER2 positive glioblastoma patients by mid-2017.
+Our U.S. IND submission for HER2.taNK in HER2 positive cancers is currently planned for mid-2017.